grdw/grdw/_posts/2023-01-28-my-intercom-part-1.md

 ---

 Naturally, after this succeeded, I could execute the rest of the JSON formatted TCP requests I captured [9].
 Unfortunately, however, none of the JSON type requests are responsible for opening the actual doors.
-This happens through other requests, which are high-likely related to the following scary four-letter terms: CTPP and CBSP, which I'll talk about in Part 2.
+This happens through other requests, which are high-likely related to the following scary four-letter terms: CTPP and CSPB, which I'll talk about in Part 2.

 ### Sources